-If you’re active in the online dating world then you have surely heard of Bumble.
-While Tinder remains the king of online dating apps, Bumble has carved out a solid niche for itself with its twist on the normal swipe-and-chat model.
+If you’re active in the online dating world, then you have undoubtedly heard of Bumble.
+While Tinder remains the king of online dating apps, Bumble has carved out a solid niche for itself with its twist on the standard swipe-and-chat model.
 Bumble also has areas of the app devoted to just making friends and to job networking, rather than being all-meat-market, all-the-time.
-Bumble was founded by Whitney Wolfe, a female executive at Tinder who left to start her own app.
-There are many obvious similarities between the way the apps work.
+Bumble was founded by Whitney Wolfe, a female executive at Tinder, who left to start her own app.
+There are many apparent similarities between the way the apps work.
 For example, the matching process is nearly identical.
 You go through a stack of potential matches and then swipe right if you’re interested or swipe left if you’re not, and mutual right-swiping produces a match.
 Bumble even offers some of the same premium features that you can get on Tinder.

-However, there is a huge difference in what happens next in Bumble.
+However, there is a vast difference in what happens next in Bumble.